ehamberg/typeclassopedia-md/typeclassopedia.md

 in bob
 ```

 because, in Haskell, every variable bound in a `let`{.haskell}-block is in scope throughout the entire block.
-(From this point of view, Haskell's normal `do`{.haskell} blocks are analogous to Scheme's `let*` construct.)
+(From this point of view, Haskell's normal `do` blocks are analogous to Scheme's `let*` construct.)

 What could such a feature be used for?
 One of the motivating examples given in the original paper describing `MonadFix`{.haskell} (see below) is encoding circuit descriptions.
-A line in a `do`{.haskell}-block such as
+A line in a `do`-block such as

 ```haskell
   x <- gate y z
 ```

 describes a gate whose input wires are labeled `y`{.haskell} and `z`{.haskell} and whose output wire is labeled `x`{.haskell}.
-Many (most?) useful circuits, however, involve some sort of feedback loop, making them impossible to write in a normal `do`{.haskell}-block (since some wire would have to be mentioned as an input *before* being listed as an output).
+Many (most?) useful circuits, however, involve some sort of feedback loop, making them impossible to write in a normal `do`-block (since some wire would have to be mentioned as an input *before* being listed as an output).
 Using a `rec`{.haskell} block solves this problem.

 ## Examples and intuition